lpassemard/lpassemard.github.io/index.md

 layout: default
 ---

-I am a first-year PhD student in Theoretical Computer Science at <a href="https://www.irif.fr">IRIF</a>, under the supervision of <a href="https://www.irif.fr/~carton/">Olivier Carton</a>.
+I am a second-year PhD student in Theoretical Computer Science at <a href="https://www.irif.fr">IRIF</a>, under the supervision of <a href="https://www.irif.fr/~carton/">Olivier Carton</a>.
 I work on Automata Theory and Formal Languages, aiming to characterize different classes of regular functions both semantically and syntactically, with a particular taste for infinite words.

 Former <a href="https://www.polytechnique.edu/">Ecole Polytechnique</a>'s student, I graduated in 2024, with also a Master's degree in Theoretical Computer Science at the <a href="https://u-paris.fr/">Université Paris Cité</a> (programme <a href="https://wikimpri.dptinfo.ens-paris-saclay.fr/doku.php">MPRI</a>).